CNURobotics/flex_nav_turtlebot2_demo/README.md

 ### FlexBE Operation

-After OCS startup, all control is through the FlexBE App operator interface and RViz.
+After OCS startup, all control is through the [FlexBE WebUI] operator interface and RViz.

-> NOTE: For first run, you may need to `ros2 run flexbe_app nwjs_install` for new install build

 * First load the desired behavior through the `FlexBE Behavior Dashboard` tab.
   * The behavior should match the flex launch started above.